 • Cats will shun unpalatable food to the point of starvation.

 How they are made

 • Cats have an extra organ that allows them to taste scents on the air, which is why your cat stares at you with her mouth open from time to time.

-• Hearing is the strongest of cat’s senses: They can hear sounds as high as 64 kHz — compared with humans, who can hear only as high as 20 kHz.
+• The hearing is the strongest of the cat’s senses: They can hear sounds as high as 64 kHz — compared with humans, who can hear only as high as 20 kHz.

 • Cats have over 20 muscles that control their ears.

 • Cats can move their ears 180 degrees.